Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 Instead, we use another kind of memory called "the Heap".
 At any point while the program is running, we can ask the operating system to allow us to access some amount of memory.
 We still need to know how much memory we need, but now we only need to know how much memory at runtime.
 This memory comes from the Heap.
-In the heap, we can store "Unsized" data and, then we reference it on the heap. `String` does not contain the data, but does know where the data is.
+In the heap, we can store "Unsized" data (as well as Sized which can be useful under certain circumstances) and, then because everything about the location of that data is Sized, we can store it in a variable on the stack. `String` does not contain the data, but does know where the data is.

 Some other important differences between the Stack and the Heap.
 The Stack is more limited in size, you should try to avoid storing large amounts of data here (even if the size is known).
 Creating memory on the Heap takes longer than